-In connection with the IPO, EMC will conduct an exchange offer enabling eligible VMware employees to exchange their options to acquire EMC common stock for options to acquire VMware common stock and to exchange restricted stock awards of EMC's common stock for restricted stock awards of VMware's common stock based on a formulaic exchange ratio which will be determined by dividing the two-day volume-weighted average price of EMC's common stock for the last two full days of the exchange offer by the initial public offering price of VMware's Class A common stock.
-The Company expects the exchange offer will expire on the date of the pricing of the initial public offering of VMware Class A common stock.
-The exchange offer is being structured to generally retain the intrinsic value of the tendered EMC securities.
+In connection with the IPO, VMware and EMC are conducting an exchange offer enabling eligible VMware employees to exchange their options to acquire EMC common stock for options to acquire VMware common stock and to exchange restricted stock awards of EMC's common stock for restricted stock awards of VMware's common stock based on a formulaic exchange ratio which will be determined by dividing the two-day volume-weighted average price of EMC's common stock for the last two full days of the exchange offer by the initial public offering price of VMware's Class A common stock.
+The Company expects the exchange offer will expire on the date of the pricing of the offering.
+The exchange offer is structured to generally retain the intrinsic value of the tendered EMC securities.
 The number of VMware options received in exchange for EMC options will be determined by multiplying the number of tendered EMC options divided by the exchange ratio.
-The exercise price of the VMware restricted stock received in exchange for EMC restricted stock will be determined by multiplying the number of tendered EMC restricted shares by the exchange ratio.
+The exercise price of the VMware options received in exchange will be the exercise price of the tendered EMC options divided by the exchange ratio.
+The number of shares of VMware restricted stock received in exchange for EMC restricted stock will be determined by multiplying the number of tendered EMC options divided by the exchange ratio.
+The number of tendered EMC restricted shares by the exchange ratio.
 The exchange offer will likely result in a reduction in diluted earnings per share due to the future inclusion of the potential VMware common shares.